Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 ### Screen Shot:
 ![BackEndImg3](/images/BackEnd3.png)
 ### Explanation:
-The following properties of a POI can be edited:
+You can edit the following properties of a POI:
 * **Title**: The title is optional, it is not used by the client application.
 * **Lat/Lon**: Allows to change the latitude and longitude of the POI.
 The POI's location can also be changed by dragging the POI's marker in the placement map.
 * **Is visible**: This combo box defines whether the POI is visible.